 - Bundle cleanup is invoked when a new bundle is created.

-The Worker pulls bundles from the Master and manages them as follows:
+The Worker pulls bundles from the Leader and manages them as follows:

 - Last 5 bundles and backup files are kept.